agenkit/GHost/setup/basic.md

    *In this guide, the Ryzen iGPU is dedicated to the host.
    So we unplug all video cables going out of the Nvidia GPU.*[^unplug]

-1. Boot to USB to setup Kubuntu.
+1. Boot to USB to install Kubuntu.

 1. **Follow the steps** (language, kbd. layout, time zone, network, `$HOST`, `$USERNAME`…)
 until it asks you about **storage**.